 In January 2019, Professor Glover was appointed an Officer of the Order of Australia (AO) for distinguished service to tertiary education, to professional associations, and to cultural organisations.
 Professor Glover was awarded the title of Emeritus Professor by Charles Darwin University (CDU) in 2015, in recognition of his outstanding leadership during his tenure as Vice-Chancellor of CDU.

 Professor Glover is the Australian Government representative on the University of the South Pacific Grants Committee, and President of the Board of Trustees of the Museum of Applied Arts and Sciences Trust.
 He was Chair of Universities Australia from 2015 – 2017 and Chair of Rare Voices Australia from 2013 – 2016.
-Professor Glover’s holds current appointments as a Board Member of the Australian American Fulbright Commission, the Committee for Sydney, the NSW Innovation and Productivity Council, NSW Arts and Culture Advisory Committee, and Westpac Scholars Ltd which is trustee for the Westpac Scholars Trust.
+Professor Glover holds current appointments as a Board Member of the Australian American Fulbright Commission, the Committee for Sydney, the NSW Innovation and Productivity Council, the NSW Arts and Culture Advisory Committee, the NSW Accelerating R&D Advisory Council and Westpac Scholars Ltd which is trustee for the Westpac Scholars Trust.
 He was previously a Board Member of Education Services Australia until 2016 and has also served on the boards of a diverse range of corporate organisations and several state and national centres covering areas such as health and medical research, energy, mineral exploration, and telecommunications.

 Before relocating to the Northern Territory in 2009 to take up appointment as the Vice-Chancellor of CDU, Professor Glover held a number of senior roles in various universities throughout Australia including: Deputy Vice-Chancellor, Research at the University of Newcastle; Pro Vice-Chancellor, Research and Development at Perth’s Curtin University of Technology, and senior positions at the University of Ballarat in Victoria.
 Building research infrastructure, strategic partnerships and fostering a culture of research excellence alongside the successful commercialisation of University Intellectual Property have been hallmarks of Professor Glover’s long tenure in senior executive roles within the Australian higher education sector.